Lizzie Halliday: Conviction

 On June 21, 1894, Halliday was convicted at the Sullivan County Oyer and Terminer Court for the murder of Margaret McQuillan and Sarah Jane McQuillan.
 She became the first woman ever to be sentenced to death by electrocution, via New York State's new electric chair.
 Governor Roswell P. Flower commuted her sentence to life in a mental institution after a medical commission declared her insane.
+The coroner's jury found that Margaret and Sarah McQuillan had been shot with a pistol, and that Paul Halliday had been killed and mutilated in the same manner as Lizzie's first husband.
+During this period, Halliday remained violent in custody; on June 27, as Sheriff Beecher was conducting her into court, she turned and bit him severely on the hand.
+By late August the wound had become dangerously infected, swelling to the elbow, and it was feared Beecher might lose his arm.

 Halliday was sent to the Matteawan State Hospital for the Criminally Insane, where she spent the remainder of her life.
 She became a model patient and was trusted with sewing privileges, giving her access to tools, including scissors.
 She grew close to Nellie Wicks, one of the attendants at Matteawan, but she was deeply upset by Wicks's plans to leave the institution.
 In 1906, she killed Wicks by stabbing her 200 times with a pair of scissors.
+On September 27, 1906, when Wicks entered a lavatory adjoining the ward at around 8:30 AM, Halliday followed her in, locked the door, knocked her down, and stabbed her in the throat with Wicks's own scissors; Wicks died two hours later.
+Halliday had explicitly warned Wicks she would kill her before allowing her to leave, but the threat had been dismissed as one of many idle warnings.

 Halliday died of Bright's disease on June 28, 1918, after spending nearly half her life in the asylum.